"The

 Homo called sapiens.

-If all mankind were to disappear, the world would regenerate back to the rich state of equilibrium that existed ten thousand years ago.
+to the rich state of equilibrium that existed ten thousand years

-If insects were to vanish, the environment would collapse into chaos.
+ago.
+If insects were to vanish, the environment would collapse into

 E. O. Wilson